Aklilu-Mandefro/social-media-app-using-html-css-and-javascript/README.md

 # ✍️ social-media-app-using-html-css-and-javascript

 This is a very very simple Social Media Application that would just help beginners to understand developing CRUD apps
+### How to run the app
+👉 running this app is straightforward.
+Just open the `index.html` file in your browser.

 ## Preview of the social media app

 <img src="https://i.imgur.com/U4DdaZG.gif"/>